 Most people play chrome irons and wedges.
 I’m actually not the biggest fan myself because the sun reflects off of them.
 I’m sure you know what I’m talking about.

-Brushed steel and black are my favorites because you won’t run into this problem as much.
+Brushed steel and black are my favorites because you won’t run into this problem.
 The downside to black is that wedges from cheaper brands tend to chip easily.
 Premium brands like Titleist, Callaway, and Cleveland won’t have this problem.

 Raw is the unique option of the four.
 The reason is that it doesn’t have the final coating on it, which has its pros and cons.
 You’ll see these wedges in a lot of bags on tour.

 The main benefit is that it’s easier to change the bounce and grind.
-The downside is that they wear faster and will rust (which is supposed to improve spin rates a bit).
-You can see our article on raw wedges here, which explains things in more detail.
+The downside is that they wear faster and will rust (some people say spin increases, but I’m skeptical).

 Cavity Back vs Blades

-Just like with irons, you can have cavity back, muscle back, and blade wedges.
-It’s pretty much the same, cavity back wedges are the most forgiving while blades are the most controllable.
+Just like with irons, you can have cavity back and blade wedges.
+It’s pretty much the same, cavity back wedges are more forgiving while blades are more controllable.

 The reason better players use blades is that they’re more compact, they feel a bit better, and they’re easier to control the shot shape and height.

-We have an article that goes into more depth about these wedges, so if you’re curious, you can read our cavity back vs muscle back vs blade article here.
+We have an article that goes into more depth about blades and cavity backs, which you can read HERE.

 Shafts